 Skaggs School of Pharmacy and Pharmaceutical Sciences

 Dr. Momper’s research focuses on the application of quantitative pharmacology approaches to optimize the development and clinical use of drugs.
 Current research directions include evaluation of potential therapies for HIV infection in infants and pregnant women and the use of model-based methods to support scientific decision making in drug development.
-Dr. Momper directs the Drug Metabolism and Pharmacokinetics research laboratory concentrated on novel quantitative bioanalytical methods, in vitro ADME assays, and pre-clinical and clinical pharmacokinetic studies
+Dr. Momper directs the Translational Pharmacology and Bioanalysis Laboratory concentrated on novel mass spectrometry-based analytical methods, in vitro ADME assays, and pre-clinical and clinical pharmacokinetic studies.

-Pharm.D.
-(2006) University of Pittsburgh; Ph.D. in Pharmaceutical Sciences (2011) University of Pittsburgh; Commissioner’s Fellowship (2011-2013) Office of Clinical Pharmacology, Center for Drug Evaluation and Research, U.S. Food and Drug Administration
+Education: Pharm.D.
+(2006) University of Pittsburgh; Ph.D. in Pharmaceutical Sciences (2011) University of Pittsburgh; Commissioner’s Fellow (2011-2013) Office of Clinical Pharmacology, Center for Drug Evaluation and Research, U.S. Food and Drug Administration

 - Course Chair, Clinical Pharmacokinetics (SPPS 226)